 Trouncing the Blues

 1901 - We thumped Manchester City 8-0 at their old Hyde Road ground in a benefit match for Reid.
-John Hunter bagged a treble, with John Davies netting a brace and William Goldie, Andy McGuigan and Charles Satterthwaite also scoring.
+John Hunter bagged a treble, with John Davies netting a brace and Bill Goldie, Andy McGuigan and Charles Satterthwaite also scoring.

 Brad bows out